websauna/websauna.ansible/README.rst

 * Firewall is set up to allow only inbound SSH, HTTP, HTTPS

 * The application is deployed in the folder ``/srv/pyramid/yoursitename`` per Filesystem Hierarchy Standard

+* Safely run migrations: Run database migrations first and then update codebase with compatible model files to avoid breaking an existing running site

 Requirements
 ============